2. What Is Spirit Baptism?

 Whatever power (or abilities) may be given to the recipient after receiving this spiritual baptism experience, is called a spiritual “gift”.
 As expected, this ability is above what humans would naturally be born with.
 This does not however indicate that the manifestation of these gifts will all be the same, which is determined only by God as he wills.

 Acts 1:8, “But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.”

 Hebrews 2:4 “God also bearing them witness, both with signs and wonders, and with divers miracles, and gifts of the Holy Ghost, according to his own will?”

-This type of experience, regardless what you choose to call it, “Spirit baptism”, “baptized with the Holy Ghost” or “Born Again”, are all expressions which indicate a spiritual rebirth or a renewing of our will being submitted (dying out to self), to embrace/do the will of God.
-However this does not mean that an immediate outward manifestation has to be made to experience a spiritual baptism.
+This type of experience, regardless of what you choose to call it, “Spirit baptism”, “baptized with the Holy Ghost” or “Born Again”, are all expressions that indicate a spiritual rebirth, or a renewing of our will being submitted (dying out to self), to embrace/do the will of God.
+However, this does not mean that an immediate outward manifestation has to be made to experience a spiritual baptism.
 To the contrary, Spirit baptism, by its very nature indicates that being born again is normally reflected as something that is experienced from within or is invisible (being Spiritual as such).